Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Conclusions

 \section{Conclusions}

-We have created a survey that covers the major works that are available between 2014 and 2020 employing automatic ML algorithms on liver, tumors and/or vessels segmentation.
-The following conclusions are drawn: 1) We summarize the existence of full liver, tumor and vessels manual labelled datasets, highlighting that the MSDC-T8 to be the most complete one; 2) For the liver segmentation task, the biggest cluster of ML algorithms fall under the 2D FCN umbrella; 3) Similarly, for the tumors segmentation task, 2D FCNs constituted the majority of ML algorithms used; 4) The common algorithms shared between the liver and tumors segmentation tasks were also highlighted; 5) Even though it is of high importance, few works have addressed the vessels segmentation task using ML techniques; 6) We identified numerous challenges and future directions for the researchers to address and improve, where the most prominent one is the absence of studies that classify all the associated tissues within the liver.
+We have created a survey covering the major studies available between 2014 and 2022 employing automatic ML algorithms on the liver, tumors, and/or vessel segmentation.
+Three tables are created to summarize and compare the different studies that delved into the challenges of the liver, tumors, and vessel segmentations.
+The following conclusions are drawn: 1) We summarize the existence of full liver, tumor, and vessels manual labeled datasets, highlighting that the MSDC-T8 is the most complete one; 2) For the liver segmentation task, the biggest cluster of ML algorithms fall under the 2D FCN umbrella; 3) Similarly, for the tumors segmentation task, 2D FCNs constituted the majority of ML algorithms used; 4) The common algorithms shared between the liver and tumors segmentation tasks were also highlighted; 5) Even though it is of high importance, few works have addressed the vessels segmentation task using ML techniques; 6) We identified numerous challenges and future directions for the researchers to address and improve, where the most prominent one is the absence of studies that classify all the associated tissues within the liver.

 In the end, we believe that this survey is a concise and comprehensive reference that could assist the research fraternity in the field of automatic ML-based liver tissues segmentation techniques.
 We also believe that an in-depth analysis could be further investigated, focusing on the selection of a particular ML algorithm for a specific task.
-Due to the many differences in used datasets, it is also difficult to articulate that comparison, which could be a future work.